 - 2015.
 "Combustion of n-butanol, gasoline, and n-butanol/gasoline mixture droplets."
 Energy and Fuels29: 3467-3475. .

 - 2015."n-Butanol droplet combustion: Numerical modeling and reduced gravity experiments."
 Proceedings of the Combustion Institute35: 1693-1700. .

 - 2015.
 "The Effect of Support Fibers on Micro-Convection in Droplet Combustion Experiments."
 Proceedings of the Combustion Institute35: 1709-1716. .

 - Classic Paper Award (American Society of Mechanical Engineers) 2019

 - 75th Anniversary Medal of the Heat Transfer Division(American Society of Mechanical Engineers (IMECE 2013)) 2013

-- Rohsenow Distinguished Lecturer(Massachusetts Institute of Techology) 2012
+- Rohsenow Distinguished Lecturer(Massachusetts Institute of Technology) 2012

-- Science Fellow of the American Association for the Advancement of Science(U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy's Vehicle Technologies Program) 2008
+- Science Technology and Policy Fellow of the American Association for the Advancement of Science(U.S. Department of Energy, Office of Energy Efficiency and Renewable Energy's Vehicle Technologies Program) 2008/2010

 - Heat Transfer Memorial Award(American Society of Mechanical Engineers) 2006